Audit and Governance Committee 9th November 2023

 The committee considered the Audit Completion Report for the year ending 31 March 2023 by the Council’s external auditors.
-Mr. Norman noted that the AGS was published alongside the Statement of Accounts which had been referred to within his report and wished to highlight the VFM work that had taken place.
+Mr Norman noted that the AGS was published alongside the Statement of Accounts which had been referred to within his report and wished to highlight the value for money (VFM) work that had taken place.

 A member commented on the risk evaluation of the Council’s assets and wished to share those concerns in terms of the Council using the projected sale of assets to balance it budgets.
-Mr. Norman noted that they had not identified any concerns around this work so far.
+Mr Norman noted that he had not identified any concerns around this work so far.

 A member asked what proportion of capital receipts on assets the Council were selling.
-Ms. Wroot advised that she did not have the information to hand.
+Ms Wroot advised that she did not have the information to hand but could provide it at a later date.
 Further concerns were raised around how the Council valued its assets which contributed to its finances.

-Ms. Wroot noted that there was a robust disposal process that included evaluations that were appropriate for market disposal.
-Officers suggested a briefing note be circulated to the committee outlining the process of disposal of Council assets.
-Lonsdale explained in brief the process for valuing assets noting that a lot of work took place to evaluate different assets.
+Ms Wroot explained that there was a robust disposal process that included evaluations that were appropriate for market disposal.
+Officers suggested a briefing note be circulated to the committee outlining the process of disposing of Council assets.
+Mr Lonsdale explained in brief the process for valuing assets noting that a lot of work took place to evaluate different assets.

 - That the External Audit Completion Report be noted.

-- That a briefing note be circulated to the committee outlining the process of disposal of Council assets.
+- That a briefing note be circulated to the committee outlining the process of disposing of Council assets.

 AC.27 MEDIUM TERM FINANCIAL PLANNING PROCESS